Lesson 6 of 7 - learn to parent (nurture) effectively

 Do you agree with this summary?
 If not, what do you believe?

-For perspective, think back to each adult that "raised you," and any mentors.
+For perspective, think back to each adult that raised and mentored you.
 What did they teach and model about the traits above?
 Adult guidance on excessive rivalry is an opportunity to help kids develop these essential traits.
 If parents (like you?) weren't encouraged to develop these traits themselves, it will be hard to help kids evolve them.

-Whatever coaching you got, you've become an adult with some core right/wrong, good/bad attitudes about submitting, competing, winning, losing, selfishness, respect, and cooperation.
+Whatever nurturing you got, you've become an adult with some core right/wrong, good/bad attitudes about submitting, competing, winning, losing, selfishness, respect, and cooperation.
 These attitudes shape if, how, and when you compete, and for what.
-They also shape how you guide your battling youngsters - who watch and listen to you.
+They also shape how you guide your battling youngsters.

-Another rivalry factor is kids' gender differences.
+A related rivalry factor is kids' gender differences.
 Kids with "male brains" and hormones are more apt to act aggressively and instinctually seek "to fight and win."
-Female brains usually value cooperation, "relationships," and community.
-You probably know exceptions, fiercely competitive females and males who promote peace, mediation and harmony.
+Female brains usually value cooperation, relationships, and community.
+You probably know exceptions - fiercely competitive females, and males who promote peace, mediation and harmony.

 Premises